circuitdao/docs/docs/technical-manual/surplus-auction.md

 ![Surplus Auction bid coin spends diagram](./../../static/img/Surplus_auction_bid_coin_spends_diagram.png)

 With each bid, the bid amount must increase by at least the percentage defined by **Minimum Bid Increase**.
-This, together with the Surplus Auction Bid TTL ensures that Surplus Auction, once they've received a bid, progress at a certain minimum pace.
+This, together with the Surplus Auction Bid TTL, ensures that Surplus Auctions, once they've received a bid, progress at a certain minimum pace.

 Note that in theory it is possible for a Surplus Auction to never receive a bid.
 In practice this is unlikely to happen since there is no minimum bid amount or price enforced, and a bidder can potentially earn a large profit if there are no other bidders willing to submit a bid.